benjdod/comp520-compilerproject/guide.md

 ## Tests

 Test sets are included for each of the extension groups.
 Each test file has a short description of what it is intended to test.
-They are divided into five groups by directory:
+They are divided into five directories corresponding to the five groups:
  - loop control
  - operators
  - overloading